DipRabadiya/Home-Assessment/README.md

 - **Product** can have many **Offers** from different User type - **Sellers**
 - **Order** contains multiple **Order Items**, each linked to an **Offer**

-## Concurrency Handling

-### Product Management Service

-In our product management system, we handle concurrency using optimistic locking and versioning.
-This ensures that concurrent modifications to product and offer entities are detected and resolved appropriately.

-## Onboard Product Example

-Suppose seller-1 wants to onboard a new product named "Smartwatch" with an initial price of $200 and a quantity available of 50.

-### Steps:

-1. Begin a transaction to create the new product and offer.
-2. Check if the product already exists in the database.
-3. If the product exists, then some seller has already onboarded the same item (with same item name & description) and add a new offer record mapping this seller with price and inventory.
-4. If the product doesn't exist, create a new product entry and an associated offer within the same transaction.

-### Resultant Data Records:

-- **New Product**:
-  - Name: Smartwatch
-  - Version: 1
-- **New Offer**:
-  - sellerId: seller-1
-  - Price: $200
-  - Quantity Available: 50

-Suppose seller-2 wants to onboard the same "Smartwatch" with an initial price of $180 and a quantity available of 100.
-- **New Product**:
-  - Name: Smartwatch
-  - Version: 1
-- **Existing Offer**:
-  - Price: $200
-  - Quantity Available: 50
-- **New Offer**:
-  - Price: $180
-  - Quantity Available: 100

-## Edit Product Example

-Let's consider selle-1 and seller-2 are editing the "Smartwatch" product concurrently:
-- seller-1 updates the price to $190 and increases the quantity available to 150.
-- seller-2 updates the price to $195 and increases the quantity available to 110.

-### Steps:

-1. Begin 2 concurrent transactions to retrieve the product and offer entities.
-2. Update the seller-1 's offer record to set price to $190 and quantity to 150 in txn-1 and similarly set the values to $195 and 110 in seller-2's offer.
-3. This avoids the conflicts as edit happens in 2 different offer records.

-### Resultant Data Records:

-- **New Product**:
-  - Name: Smartwatch
-  - Version: 1
-- **Seller-1 's Offer**:
-  - Price: $190
-  - Quantity Available: 150
-- **Seller-2 's Offer**:
-  - Price: $195
-  - Quantity Available: 110

-## Delete Product Example

-Suppose if seller-1 wants to delete the "Smartwatch" product from his catalog

-### Steps:

-1. Begin a transaction to delete the product and its associated offer.
-2. If multiple offers are available for a product, delete the offer record alone.
-3. If there is only one offer available, delete both product and offer records.

-### Resultant Data Records:

-- **New Product**:
-  - Name: Smartwatch
-  - Version: 1
-- **Seller-2 's Offer**:
-  - Price: $195
-  - Quantity Available: 110

-By following these steps and using optimistic locking, we ensure that concurrent modifications to products and offers are handled effectively in our system.
-Also, if a seller tries to edit product information (name/description) then we'll check if there are multiple offers for the same.
-If there are multiple offers, we'll create a new Product entity with modified product details and map exisiting offer with new product.

 ## Service Details: